finmath/finmath-lib-cuda-extensions/README.md

 The finmath lib cuda extensions provide an Cuda implementation of the finmath lib interfaces `RandomVariable` and `BrownianMotion` compatible with finmath lib 4.0.12 or later.

 A `RandomVariableCudaFactory` is provided, which can be inject in any finmath lib model using a random variable factory to construct `RandomVariable` objects.
-Objects created from this factory or from objects created from this factory perfrom their calculation on the GPU.
+Objects created from this factory or from objects created from this factory perform their calculation on the GPU.

+The `RandomVariableCudaFactory` can be combined with AAD wrappers, to allow algorithmic differentiation together with calculations performed on the GPU.

 In addition, objects of type `BrownianMotion` are also taking the role of a factory for objects of type `RandomVariable`.
-Thus, injecting the `BrownianMotionCuda` into classes consuming a `BrownianMotion` will result in most finmath-lib models performing their calculations on the GPU - seamlessly.
+Thus, injecting the `BrownianMotionCuda` into classes consuming a `BrownianMotion` will result in finmath-lib models performing their calculations on the GPU - seamlessly.

 ## Example

 Create a vector of floats on the GPU device
 ```
 RandomVariableInterface randomVariable = new RandomVariableCuda(new float[] {-4.0f, -2.0f, 0.0f, 2.0f, 4.0f} );